-Brews&Spirits Expo is being organised at the right time!
-It will be held between 13 - 15 September, 2023, at Manpho Convention Centre in Bengaluru.
+Brews & Spirits Expo is being organised at the right time!
+It will be held between 4 - 6 September 2024, at KTPO Convention Centre, Whitefield in Bengaluru.
 The need of the hour is to bring in more investments into the sector, encourage innovation, increase domestic manufacturing capabilities and enhance exports.

 After shedding its social taboo and becoming a part of the social interaction among India’s young population, alcobev consumption is estimated to grow by 70%, driven by lower middle and upper middle-income groups in the country.
 For the longest time spirits and beer were the preferred choices of Indians; but with “mindful consumption” by a growing population of health-conscious consumers the market for domestic and imported wines is also perceptibly expanding.

 The rising demand for alcobev in India is also attributed to the upsurge in disposable income and increased purchasing power, rapid urbanisation and changing consumer preferences.

 Growth for the alcobev industry in India will be largely driven by premiumisation of products, as well as by volume expansion in the out-of-home segment: bars, pubs and restaurants.

 Alcoholic beverages are among the top three sources of revenue across most states in India, and the industry provides employment to more than 15 million people.